 Turn on NDA gating so that buyers must accept an NDA before they can access any documents.
 Enable dynamic watermarking - this embeds the viewer's name and email into every page, so documents can be traced if they leak.
 Set link expiry for buyers who don't advance in the process.

 Log in as a test user and navigate your own data room from a buyer's perspective.
 Check that every document opens correctly, the structure makes sense, and there are no broken links or missing files.
-Then share.
+Then share the link.

 Here's a comprehensive document template organized by section.
 Use this as a starting checklist and adapt it to your specific asset.